 Downtown Summerlin’s Annual Lunar New Year Parade

-Downtown Summerlin is celebrating the Year of the Dragon with its seventh annual Lunar New Year parade on Friday, February 9 at 6 p.m.
-Festivities include traditional dragon and lion dances, fan dancers, stilt walkers, and more!
+Downtown Summerlin is celebrating the Year of the Horse with its annual Lunar New Year parade on February 17, 2026 at 6 PM.

 Desert Breeze Annual Spring Festival

-Clark County Parks & Recreation is presenting the 3rd Annual Spring Festival, a one-day festival celebrating the Lunar New Year at Desert Breeze Community Center on Sunday, February 18th, 2023 from 11 a.m. to 2 p.m.
+For something more local, Desert Breeze Community Center is presenting the 5th Annual Spring Festival, a one-day festival celebrating the Lunar New Year at Desert Breeze Community Center.
+This festival will take place on Sunday, February 22nd, 2026 from 11 a.m. to 2 p.m.

 There will be food truck vendors, pop up vendors/artisans, workshops, games, and cultural performers.